 Paramount produces many of the motion pictures it releases.
 It also acquires films for distribution from third parties and distributes films on behalf of third parties, including pursuant to its relationship with DreamWorks Animation.
-Paramount also has agreements with third parties, including other studios, to co-finance or co-distribute certain of our motion pictures.
-We distribute some motion pictures worldwide, and for others, a third party may distribute a picture in certain territories.
+Paramount also has agreements with third parties, including other studios, to co-finance or co-distribute certain of its motion pictures.
+Paramount distributes some motion pictures worldwide, and for others, a third party may distribute a picture in certain territories.
 Paramount also enters into film financing arrangements from time to time under which third parties participate in the financing of the production costs of a film or slate of films, typically in exchange for a partial copyright interest.

-For domestic distribution, Paramount performs its own marketing and distribution services for theatrical and home entertainment releases.
+For domestic distribution, Paramount generally performs its own marketing and distribution services for theatrical and home entertainment releases.
 In the domestic pay television distribution window, Paramount's feature films initially theatrically released in the United States on or after January 1, 2008 are generally exhibited on EPIX.
-One additional unreleased DreamWorks/DW Studios film, as well as DreamWorks Animation films released through 2012, will be distributed under an existing agreement between DW Studios and Home Box Office (HBO).
+One additional unreleased DreamWorks Animation film will be distributed under an existing agreement between DW Studios and Home Box Office (HBO).
 Paramount also distributes films domestically in the other distribution windows and on various digital platforms.

 In international markets, Paramount, through its international affiliates, generally distributes its motion pictures for theatrical release through its own distribution operations or, in some countries, through United International Pictures ("UIP"), a company that we and an affiliate of Universal Studios, Inc. ("Universal") own jointly.
-In five territories, Paramount distributes through Universal, and in two additional territories, Paramount handles distribution of Universal's motion pictures.
-Paramount also distributes Universal's home entertainment products in two territories, and Paramount's home entertainment group continues to review other possibilities for further efficiencies in international markets.
+In five territories, Paramount distributes its theatrical releases through Universal, and in two additional territories, Paramount handles distribution of Universal's motion pictures.
+Paramount also distributes Universal's home entertainment products in three territories, and Paramount's home entertainment group continues to review other possibilities for further efficiencies in international markets.